nerdsupremacist/trumpify/README.md

 Turns into:

 ```
-The outragious New York Times keeps spreading wrong information.
+The failing New York Times keeps spreading wrong information.
-The media truly is the adversary of my presidential term.
+The media truly is the opponent of my presidential term.
 SO NOT GOOD!
 ```